 This article contains booking links for our recommended hostels, from which we may make commission at no extra cost to you.

 For everything you need to know about planning, preparation and training for the W Trek, check out our complete guide for first-timers.
 We’ve also compiled the 12 most beautiful day hikes in the park.
-If you’re travelling elsewhere in the region, see our Patagonia itinerary and guide to the best times to visit Patagonia for inspiration in planning your trip.
+If you’re travelling elsewhere in the region, see our Patagonia itinerary, complete trekking guide and the best times to visit Patagonia for inspiration in planning your trip.

 The hostel prices in this article are shown in Chilean pesos (CLP).
 You can find the latest exchange rates at xe.com.